 - Each raw rice cup = 3 cooked rice cups.

 - Longer pre-soak time = less water need to add + less cook time.

 - Rice could be boil, steam or cook with water.

-- When cooking using electric cooker, it typically require extra half cup of water for each cup of rice/water being cook.
-That is, if you cook 1 cup of rice, then 1 and ½ cup is needed, if you cook 3 cup of raw rice, then 3 and ½ cup is needed.
+- When cooking using an electric cooker, it typically requires an extra half cup of water for each cup of rice/water being cook.
+That is, if you cook 1 cup of rice, then 1 and ½ cup is needed, if you cook 3 cups of raw rice, then 3 and ½ cup is needed.
 Or you could use your hand, the water level should be ½ inch above the rice level.

-- Similar, when cooking on a stove top, an extra cup of water is need for whatever 1:1 water to rice ratio you cooked up due to more water being vaporized during the process
+- Similar, when cooking on a stovetop, an extra cup of water is needed for whatever 1:1 water to rice ratio you cooked up due to more water being vaporized during the process

-- Newer harvested rice requires less water than older crop when being cook to produce similar texture.
+- Newer harvested rice requires less water than older crops when being cooked to produce similar texture.

-- You could add small amount of salt, oil or butter when cooking to enhance the rice flavor, this is essential when cooking older rice.
+- You could add a small amount of salt, oil, or butter when cooking to enhance the rice flavor, this is essential when cooking older rice.

-- Brown rice, in general contain less bad carb, and thus fit more for people with Paleo or Atkins diet compared to white rice.
+- Brown rice, in general, contains less bad carb and thus fit more for people with Paleo or Atkins diet compared to white rice.

-- Sticky (Gluttonous) rice is a special rice type that have extra stickiness and contain event more carb then traditional white rice.
+- Sticky (Gluttonous) rice is a special rice type that has extra stickiness and contains event more carb then traditional white rice.